 - Pedunculated subserous (abdominal)

-- Fibroids are more common in obese women and women with an early menarche - factors which increase lifetime exposure to oestrogen.
+Fibroids are more common in obese women and women with an early menarche - factors which increase lifetime exposure to oestrogen.
+Having a first-degree affected relative increases the risk of fibroids.

-- There is no definite relationship between the use of oral contraceptives and the presence or growth of fibroids.
-In the majority of menopausal women with fibroids hormone replacement therapy (HRT) will not have any affect but in those where the fibroids do grow, this appears to be proportional to the dose of progestogen.
+There is no definite relationship between the use of oral contraceptives and the presence or growth of fibroids.
+In the majority of menopausal women with fibroids, hormone replacement therapy (HRT) will not have any effect but in those where the fibroids do grow, this appears to be proportional to the dose of progestogen.

 - Palpable abdominal mass arising from the pelvis.